Get the Thanksgiving wiggles out with a fun turkey ring toss activity that kids and adults can enjoy together!

 Once the feather rings were made and drying, we started working on the turkey base for the ring toss.

-I was not planning on having Jordyn peel the label from the bottles… that was her idea.
+I was not planning on having Jordyn peel the label from the bottles.
+That was her idea and I love it.

 I used a hot glue gun to glue the brown yarn around the bottom.